fpaezf/CS2-RCON-Tool-V2/README.md

 - **Source Admin Tool:** https://github.com/Drifter321/admintool

 Seeing the lack of updated and functional tools to manage my own game servers i decided to code a new one by myself.
-I made a few intents to implement the **Source RCON protocol** and finally i build a library that is published in GitHub fut finally i decided to use a ripped and lightweigh version of another already built library made by an author called Untodesu because mine is buggy and needs a more deep testing.
+I made a few intents to implement the **Source RCON protocol** and i've coded a library that is published in GitHub but finally i decided to use a ripped and lightweigh version of another already built library made by an author called **Untodesu** because mine is buggy and needs a more deep testing.

 - **Source RCON protocol in VB .net:** https://github.com/fpaezf/Valve-RCON-protocol-in-VB.NET
 - **RCON DotNET by Untodesu:** https://github.com/untodesu/rcon-dotnet